 (2) An employer must not employ an industrial mechanic (millwright) apprentice at a wage for actual hours worked that is lower than the wage that would be paid at the minimum wage rate prescribed in the Minimum Wage Order (General) made under the Labour Standards Code.

-Certificate through trade qualification
+Certificate in industrial mechanic (millwright) trade through trade qualification